-Everyone involved in measurement technology knows the somewhat flippant ? but very catchy ? statement: ?In the event that you measure a whole lot, you measure nothing!?
-What is meant by this is: You can measure a lot.
-But the values are only useful if you can validate them.
-In everyday life, for example, one may be surprised once the scales at home show a large deviation from those at the doctor?
-Twitching or the bicycle speedometer deviates many hundreds of metres from the GPS instrument.
-The word also often alludes to our tendency to generate a lot more data inside our modern world, without thinking about its evaluation.
-So that you can obtain valid data with which to keep working, it is worthwhile for industrial measuring instruments to be calibrated regularly.
+Everyone involved with measurement technology knows the somewhat flippant ? but very catchy ? statement: ?If you measure a whole lot, you measure nothing!?
+What is meant by this is: It is possible to measure a lot.
+However เกจ์ออกซิเจนsumo are only useful if you can validate them.
+In everyday activity, for example, you can be surprised when the scales at home show a big deviation from those at the physician?s or the bicycle speedometer deviates many hundreds of metres from the GPS instrument.
+The saying also often alludes to our tendency to generate a lot more data inside our modern world, without considering its evaluation.
+So that you can obtain valid data with which to continue working, it is worthwhile for industrial measuring instruments to be calibrated regularly.

 Traceability to the national standard